europeana/REPOX/README.md

 * __Repox Europeana (repox-europeana)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Contains classes for specific implementation of the services for europeana that should be used from the RESTful services in the repox-gui.
 * __Repox Core (repox-core)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Contains the core classes and interfaces for use by other projects.
-It also contains the OAI-PMH HttpServlet implementation.
+It also contains the OAI-PMH HttpServlet implementation harvester, the OAI-PMH server, Z39.50 harvester, HTTP/FTP/Folder file retrievals.

 ###Building Repox###
 - - -